Cedric Tillman had surgery to speed recovery for No. 8 Vols - NewsBreak

 Cedric Tillman had surgery to speed recovery for No. 8 Vols

-KNOXVILLE, Tenn.
-(AP) — Tennessee coach Josh Heupel said Monday that Tennessee wide receiver Cedric Tillman had surgery on his left ankle to speed up recovery from an injury.
+Tennessee coach Josh Heupel said Monday that Tennessee wide receiver Cedric Tillman had surgery to speed up recovery from an injury.

 “We’ll see where he’s at,” Heupel said of Tillman.
 "He was limited, but moving around a little bit today.
 We’ll continue to see how it unfolds this week and see where we’re at.”